-Zac Efron's Post About His Brother Running The Boston Marathon Is The Nicest Thing Ever
+Zac Efron's Tribute To His Brother After He Raced The Boston Marathon Is So, So Sweet

 Zac Efron is kind of having a "moment" right now.
 He's been starring in fun, unexpected films like Baywatch and The Greatest Showman, maybe low-key dating someone new, and showering his brother with love for all of us to see.
 The truth is, I have been and always will be here for a little Efron time.
 (Go Wildcats.)
 Zac Efron's post about his brother running the Boston marathon is my new favorite Efron-ism to swoon over, and I think you'll agree.